hevnsnt/IPChanger/README.md

 ## Installation
 Installation is easy and free:

-IPChanger expects a lot of things to be able to run correctly:
+When you sit back and think about it, IPChanger is pretty needy.
+It expects a lot of things to be able to run correctly:
-* Requires Linux Operating System
+* Requires Linux Operating System because I need to interact with TOR client, and I have not tested Windows or MacOS yet.
+I have tested this on Debian and Kali, and it works great for me.
+If you need this to work on something else, send me a bitcoin and I will figure it out.
+* pip3 install -r requirements.txt
-* Requires TOR installed and have a configured ControlPort for controller applications
+* Requires TOR installed & working, and be configured ControlPort for controller applications
 * Doesnt require ProxyChains to work, but requires ProxyChains to work -- if you know what I mean ;)

-# TOR Installation Instructions
+## TOR Configuration Instructions
 1. Install Linux TOR Client:

     ```sh